wagenadl/notedeln/docs/source/whyeln.rst

 ---------

-.. [#f1] Of course that’s not supposed to happen, but NotedELN, like all software, does have bugs, so it is good to know that failure can never be catastrophic.
+.. [#f1] Of course that’s not supposed to happen, but NotedELN, like all software, does have bugs, so it is good to know that failure is highly unlikely to be catastrophic.

-.. [#f2] See :ref:`Editing old entries` in the user guide for a minor exception.
+.. [#f2] See :ref:`Editing old entries` in the user guide for a minor
+         exception.

+.. [#f4] You can write an annotation onto a previous entry, e.g., to
+         point out a factual error, or to link to a follow-up notebook entry.
+Such annotations are typeset in a special color and automatically dated, so the historical record is clearly preserved.

 .. [#f3] NotedELN on its own cannot be relied on to fully guarantee that entries aren’t modified post-hoc, because it is certainly possible to modify entries using an external text editor.
-However, judicious use of version control software can be used to document that such abuse has not occurred.
+However, judicious use of version control software can help document that such has not occurred.